-Size and Weight of TV: Wall mounts are made for specific rangers of TV sizes and weights – make sure you don’t deviate from the manufacturer’s specified weight.
-The bracket needs to be able to fit your TV on it, AND support its weight.
+Size and Weight of TV: Wall mounts are made for specific ranges of TV sizes and weights – make sure you don’t deviate from the manufacturer’s specified weight.
+The bracket needs to be able to fit your TV on it AND support its weight.
 To be on the safe side, I would recommend getting a bracket that can hold at least a few kilograms more than the actual weight of your TV.

 Wall Type: Even the best, sturdiest TV bracket in the world won’t help if your wall crumbles underneath it.
-UK houses are from so many different eras, it’s sometimes hard to tell whether you have a solid wall (brick, concrete or stone), or a stud wall with plasterboards.
+UK houses are from so many different eras, and it’s sometimes hard to tell whether you have a solid wall (brick, concrete or stone), or a stud wall with plasterboards.

-Generally speaking, make sure wall is strong enough to hold something heavy – some flats even have plasterboard dividing walls that can hardly hold a picture frame, let alone a heavy TV, so watch out for those.
+Generally speaking, make sure the wall is strong enough to hold something heavy – some flats even have plasterboard dividing walls that can hardly hold a picture frame, let alone a heavy TV, so watch out for those.

 Installation: If you’re good with your hands, you can give it a go and install the TV bracket yourself – as DIY projects go, this is a relatively easy one (this handy guide from The Guardian can help you start.)
 Personally, I usually call in “the experts” when it’s something more than hanging a picture on the wall.